Today I’m answering a question I commonly get from my clients:

 Where do I find images to use on my website or social media posts that are good quality and not super cheesy?

 Pixabay is another great resource for photos.
-For you health, wellness and fitness folks, there are lots of good photos in those categories to choose from!
-In particular, for the massage therapists reading, there are some good, non-cheesy, realistic photos of massage therapy (tip: try searching for both massage and massage therapy to find photos).
+For health, wellness and fitness websites, there are lots of good photos in those categories to choose from!
+As I mentioned with Unsplash, there are some decent massage-related photos available here.
 Here’s the Pixabay FAQ, which talks about how photos can be used.

 Canva: this is a fantastic resource for creating graphics to use on social media, your blog, or even on your website.
 They have tons of templates to choose from, and incorporate a large selection of fonts and free stock photos.
 There are some good ones for healthcare, including massage, in there!